Vibe PEMF Device Review: The Science-Backed Truth About Pocket-Sized Healing

 • Specific cellular signaling pathways

-This is why the Vibe has 130 different protocols—one size does not fit all.
+This is why it reaches significantly higher PEMF frequencies with 130 different protocols—one size does not fit all.

 Vibe PEMF Device Protocols